For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 The Korteweg-de Vries Institute for Mathematics (KdVI) is the mathematics research institute at the University of Amsterdam.
-We conduct world-class research in the fields of Algebra, Geometry and Mathematical Physics; Pure, Applied and Numerical Analysis; and Stochastics.
+We conduct world-class research in the fields of Algebra, Geometry and Mathematical Physics; Pure, Applied and Numerical Analysis; Stochastics and Discrete Mathematics and Quantum Information.
 A smaller portion of our research is directed at teaching (focus area blended learning) or history of mathematics.
 In addition, we are involved with various national and international research collaborations.

 Mission